Trauma & EMDR

 What is Trauma?

 Trauma can result from a wide range of experiences, from accidents, abuse, loss, neglect, bullying, and much more.
 It's not limited to a specific type of event but rather the individual's emotional response to it.
-Trauma can be include one significant event or a multitude of complex traumatic experiences.
+Trauma can include one significant event or a multitude of complex traumatic experiences.

 Understanding EMDR Therapy